-Salter-Harris fractures are epiphyseal plate fractures and are common and important as they can result in premature closure and therefore limb shortening and abnormal growth.
+Salter-Harris fractures are common and important childhood epiphyseal plate fractures as they may cause premature closure resulting in limb shortening and abnormal growth.

 They typically occur in the 10-15 year old child.

 The growth plate has five distinctive zones.
 Fractures tend to propagate along the weakest zone, which is the spongiosum.
 Fortunately this is not a region of active growth, and therefore fractures through this area have a good prognosis.
 When the fracture passes towards the epiphysis, it passes through the zones of proliferation and reserve which result in possible premature closure of the growth plate at the fracture site.

 Conveniently the Salter-Harris types can be remembered by the mnemonic SALTR.

 - crushing type injury does not displace the growth plate but damages it by direct compression

 There are a few other rare types which you should probably never include in a report as almost no one will know what you are talking about.
 Nonetheless they are:

 - type VI: injury to the perichondral structures

 - type VII: isolated injury to the epiphyseal plate